suhanree/tweet-hashtag-graph-analysis/README.md

 This class represents the indexed priority queue, and it will be used by `TimeWindowGraph` class.

-1. It uses the binary heap structure.
+1. It uses the binary heap structure (represented by a numpy array).
-2. Two directories to keep the relations between indices and keys value.
+2. Two directories to keep the relations between indices and keys value are used additionally.
 3. Each datapoint will be (key, value) pair, and the priority will be determined by the value.